The Producers (1967 film): Plot

-The play opens with a lavish production of the title song, "Springtime for Hitler", which celebrates Nazi Germany crushing Europe ("Springtime for Hitler and Germany/Winter for Poland and France").
-The audience is horrified and rises en masse after the number.
-At this point L.S.D. comes on stage as Hitler, and it is evident from his beatnik-like portrayal that De Bris has altered the script and directed the play as a satire.
-Meanwhile, L.S.D.'s portrayal of Hitler enrages and humiliates Franz, who—after dropping the curtain and rushing out on stage—confronts the audience and rants about the treatment of his beloved play.
-He is knocked out and removed from the stage, and the audience assumes that his rant was part of the act.
-To Max and Leo's shock and horror, Springtime for Hitler is declared a comic smash hit, which means that the investors will be expecting a larger financial return than can be paid out.
+The play opens with a lavish production of the title song, "Springtime for Hitler", which celebrates Nazi Germany's conquering Europe ("Springtime for Hitler and Germany/Winter for Poland and France").
+As expected, the audience is horrified and offended.
+L. S. D. then comes on stage as Hitler, and his beatnik-like portrayal makes the audience think the show is a satire.
+To Max and Leo's horror, Springtime for Hitler is a hit, so their investors will be expecting a larger financial return than can be paid out.

-A gun-wielding Franz confronts Max and Leo, accusing them of breaking the "Siegfried Oath".
+Back at their office, as Max and Leo are fighting after the latter attempts to turn himself in in exchange for a plea bargain, a gun-wielding Franz confronts them, angered by the audience laughing at the depiction of Hitler.
 He tries first to shoot them, and then himself, but runs out of bullets.
-The three then decide to blow up the theater to end the production, but they are injured, arrested, tried, and found "incredibly guilty" by the jury.
-Before sentencing, Leo makes an impassioned statement praising Max for being his friend and changing his life.
-Max tells the judge that they have learned their lesson.
+The three then decide to blow up the theater to end the production, but they are caught in the explosion and arrested.
+At the trial, where they are found "incredibly guilty" by the jury, Leo makes an impassioned statement praising Max for being his friend and changing his life.

-Max, Leo, and Franz are sent to the state penitentiary.
-There they produce a new musical called Prisoners of Love, a show which looks even worse than Springtime for Hitler, mostly because Leo and Max are striving to make a good play instead of a bad one.
-While Max and Franz earnestly supervise rehearsals, Leo continues their old scam—overselling shares of the play to their fellow prisoners, and even to the warden.
-The song "Prisoners of Love" plays while the credits roll.
+Max, Leo, and Franz are sent to the state penitentiary, where they produce a new musical called Prisoners of Love.
+While Max and Franz supervise rehearsals, Leo oversells shares of the play to their fellow prisoners and the warden.